NimraHaq/Practice/README.md

 #init
-If you want to make a local folder, a git repository. go into that folder as write _git init_
+If you want to make a local folder, a git repository. go into that folder as write _git init_ That folder will be initialzied as git repository.